 With locations throughout California and one location in Las Vegas, the popular seafood chain treats guests to open kitchens where vegetables and herbs are chopped, fish is hand battered, and meals are cooked on the company’s signature flame grill.

-In 2015, with eleven locations and growing quickly, California Fish Grill realized that its QuickBooks Desktop system was not scalable.
-QuickBooks was just an accounting system, and it didn’t include robust operational tools like detailed inventory tracking, theoretical food cost tracking, and restaurant industry functionality.
-In addition, individual stores couldn’t access QuickBooks Desktop, so corporate was required to input invoices instead of decentralizing the task to the store level.
+In 2015, with eleven locations and growing quickly, California Fish Grill realized its Quickbooks Desktop system was not scalable.
+Quickbooks was just an accounting system and it didn’t include robust operational tools like detailed inventory tracking, theoretical food cost tracking, and restaurant inventory functionality.
+In addition, individual stores couldn’t access Quickbooks Desktop, so corporate was required to input invoices instead of decentralizing the task to the store level.

 Paul Potvin, now CFO of California Fish Grill, recalls the frustrations of trying to make a similar system work in a previous role.
 “In the past I had a main accounting system, and then we had a separate accounting operations system for inventories and invoice entry.
 Those two systems spoke to one another, but they were never in sync,” he recounted.
 “So we didn’t have one database—stores were presenting weekly flash reports to us that didn’t eventually match up to the accounting system.“

 Previously, store operators found the internal reporting process a bit daunting, as data from the Point-of-Sale had to be manually uploaded to a back-office accounting solution before landing on their desks.
 If there were unexpected variances in sales or missing invoices, operators struggled to reconcile the values upon which their respective performances were evaluated.